The Phenomenon of Vitamin D

 Posted by Ben White on

-Today we know that vitamin D3 (cholecalciferol) is synthesized in our skin through exposure to sunlight.
-We also know that vitamin D has a complex regulatory effect upon calcium in our bodies and in the mineralization of our bones.
+Today we know that vitamin D3 (cholecalciferol) is synthesised in our skin through exposure to sunlight.
+We also know that vitamin D has a complex regulatory effect upon calcium in our bodies and in the mineralisation of our bones.
 But that’s only skimming the surface of this vitamin’s function.
 Further exploration has generated knowledge of the effects of vitamin D on many disease processes including breast, colon and prostate cancer, heart disease, both type 1 and type 2 diabetes, and depression, to name a few.

 The winding road in the identification of vitamin D, as well as each individual vitamin, is a comparatively recent phenomenon in nutritional history.
 Yet one hundred years later, our understanding of vitamin D’s wider role is still embryonic.
 New associations to health are in the news almost daily.
 But thanks to pioneers like Casimir Funk, E.V.
 McCollum and many others, nutritional research and its importance to overall health continues to evolve.